University is over, I have a 2.2 – What do I do?!

 Since I graduated with a 2.2 degree, I wanted to be sure that all those skills I picked up during my final years (see first blog) did not go to waste.
 My aim was to get a job as soon as possible and show employers in future years to come that I was determined and ready to enter the real world.

-I applied for many internship and graduate positions, the first post-graduation job I obtained was through an agency called Inspiring Interns.
+I applied for many internship and graduate positions, the first post-graduation job I obtained was through an internship agency.
 In order to be recommended to different industries, I was invited to attend a video interview at their office in London.
-Although it took me ‘two takes’ to get my video CV correct, I had received a call 2 weeks later from a company called UKActive inviting me for an interview.
+Although it took me ‘two takes’ to get my video CV correct, I had received a call 2 weeks later from a company (Company 1) inviting me for an interview.

 PROGRESSION POINTER 3: Grades only account for so much, personality is key!